Kamal-Eltatawy/Real-Time-Stock-Angular/README.md

-#Real-Time Stock Exchange Angular App
+# Real-Time Stock Exchange Angular App
+---
 Welcome to the Real-Time Stock Exchange Angular App!
 This application provides a user interface for viewing  stock data and creating orders.

 Features